crackofdusk/eleventy-sample/about.md

 ---
 title: About
-tag: page
-layout: page
 ---
 This is the "About" page.
+There should be a rich text editor for this section, but it does not work?